fadlytanjung/typescript-app/README.md

-# TypeScript
+# TypeScript in a nutshell

-This repo contain resource of [Bicara Typescript](https://github.com/SastraNababan/bicara-typescript)
+This repo contain resource of Typescript in a nutshell

 ## 1. JavaScript vs TypeScript Types